iurjoh/Build-a-blog/README.md

 Most of these errors happened during the implementation of new urls, again mostly due to typos quickly corrected before starting to implement other new functionality.

+Only a few lines of JavaScript are present in this blog project and to test them JSFiddle was used and no errors or bugs were found.

 Python syntax checker from Extends Class and Python style guide checker from pycodestyle 2.9.1 were used to test, verify and validate code written in python.

 ![Python Terminal](./media/python_code_errors.JPG)